Hypnosis for Fear of Flying in Stockport

 fear of crowds

-embarrassment about how your fear of flying makes you behave on a flight
+embarrassment about how your anxiety makes you behave on a flight

 not understanding what forms part of a normal flight – for example, why seat belt signs REALLY go on